Zerion launches Tokenary to make Ethereum wallets easy to use

 The idea?

 Make Ethereum and other tokens so easy to manage that people can own and use a wallet that supports frequent consumption, similar to the way they use credit cards and internet banking today.
-Tokenary is designed to eradicate the long bank delays and high fees that are associated with today’s cryptocurrencies.
+Tokenary is designed to eradicate the long bank delays and high fees that are associated with many cryptocurrencies.

 Tokenary synchronizes its users’ wallets and portfolios across all Apple devices via iCloud.
-Private keys remain on-device, keeping them secure from any privacy breach.
+Private keys remain on-device, helping keep them secure from any privacy breach.

 “Right after the keys are generated, they are instantly encrypted and put in the keychain,” Tokenary lead developer Ivan Grachev told me.
 “The private keys are always kept locally to ensure their safety.
 Additionally, the app uses Face ID and Touch ID to protect unauthorized access.”